-Please see the Program Learning Outcomes for the NDSU HTM program.
+Please see the Program Learning Outcomes for the NDSU HEM program.

-HTM at NDSU offers a four-year BS degree in Hospitality and Tourism Management.
-HTM degree provides you with specialized instruction in the operation of hospitality and tourism businesses.
+HEM at NDSU offers a four-year BS degree in Hospitality and Event Management.
+HEM degree provides you with specialized instruction in the operation of hospitality and event businesses.
 Curriculum is designed to help you master the fundamentals of managing hotels, resorts and spas, casinos, restaurants, meeting and convention venues, and tourism destinations.